VTech Storio 3S

 In this Hackaday Superconference 2016 talk, Samy Kamkar mentions a trick for gathering information about a piece of electronics without opening it: by law, any consumer device transmitting a radio signal and sold in the US have to be registered in the Federal Communications Commission public database.
 These entries are often a good source for internal and external pictures.

-Since the Storio 3S uses Wi-Fi, it has an FCC ID printed on the back of its case.
+Since the Storio 3S uses Wi-Fi, we can find its FCC ID printed on the back of the device.
 A quick search on FCC ID.io returned several documents, including pictures of the circuit board with close-ups of the main integrated circuits.

 - Ralink RT5370N: Wi-Fi module